Truist Park Security Measures

 - Small, single compartment clutches no larger than 5 x 9 inches

 Please find our Outside Food & Drink Policy here.
-A mobile locker bag storage (first come, first served) unit is available for guests who arrive with oversized bags outside the Third Base Gate two hours prior to game start time to one hour after last out for a cost of $10 per bag.
+A mobile locker bag storage (first come, first served) is available for guests who arrive with oversized bags.
+This is located on Power Alley behind Live at The Battery Atlanta.
+This unit opens two hours prior to first pitch through one hour after last out for a cost of $11 per bag.
+Special events such as concerts will be a $15 dollar charge per bag.

 The following items are prohibited from being brought into Truist Park: alcoholic beverages and illegal drugs; aluminum cans including sunscreen spray, baseball bats, glass bottles, bags, backpacks, clutches exceeding “5X9”; ice chests, hard-sided coolers or soft-sided coolers (soft-sided coolers, without the plastic liner, will only be permitted for medical needs; camera lenses exceeding 5 inches; camera tri, dual or single leg pods by non-media personnel; folding chairs, tables, stools or devices used as such; sticks, clubs (including signs attached to sticks) or full size brooms; false identification (fake id); fireworks, firearms or other weapons (including knives, mace, pepper spray, tasers/stun guns and toy replicas of weapons); bullhorns, noise makers or confetti; laser devices or pointers; skateboards, hoverboards and rollerblades; Unmanned Aerial Vehicles; and balloons, beach balls and other inflatable items; wrapped packages wherein the contents are not visible.